Shockvaluemedia/directfanz-project/docs/DATABASE_PERFORMANCE_MONITORING.md

-This guide provides comprehensive instructions for measuring the performance improvements from the database index optimizations and establishing ongoing monitoring for the Nahvee Even platform.
+This guide provides comprehensive instructions for measuring the performance improvements from the database index optimizations and establishing ongoing monitoring for the DirectFanZ Project platform.

 ## Pre-Migration Performance Baseline